grafana/tempo/docs/sources/tempo/metrics/_index.md

 ### Query timeouts

+Because of the expensive nature, these queries can take a long time to run in different systems.
-The expensive nature of these queries in different environments can mean long query times.
-As such, users may need to increase timeouts in various places of their system to allow enough time for the data to be returned.
+As such, consider increasing the timeouts in various places of the system to allow enough time for the data to be returned.

 Three areas to consider when raising timeouts.